DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 ---

-MANAGEMENT tab allows you change the ways you can MANAGE the WLC
+Management tab allows you change the ways you can MANAGE the WLC

-Clicking “Mgmt Via Wireless” allows you change if you can access MANAGEMENT via WI-FI
+Clicking “Mgmt Via Wireless” allows you change if you can access management via WI-FI

 ![image](https://github.com/psaumur/CCNA/assets/106411237/605361a0-c8da-47fc-bca3-af09751838dd)